 Method 1.
 Installing Python 3.7 on Ubuntu 18.04 from Repository

 Use the following command to install Python 3:

 Method 2.
 Compile and Install Python 3.7 on Ubuntu 18.04

 First, we need to install some build dependencies using the commands below:

-Now cd into the source directory, configure the build environment and install:
+Now cd into the source directory, configure the built environment, and install:

 Once the process is complete, we can check the version of Python 3 that is installed in the system by typing:

-Congratulation’s!
+Congratulations!
 You have successfully installed Python.
 Thanks for using this tutorial for installing Python on Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official Python web site.
+For additional help or useful information, we recommend you check the official Python website.